ahrimhan/ahrimhan.github.io/_pages/datascience.md

 Second, I would like to have a chance to work on analyzing the large-scale data set for solving real-world problems.
 I want to expand my work from the software to users and find business insights such as predicting user behavior patterns by analyzing various kinds of data sets (e.g., behavioral traces of user interactions with online systems).

-Third, I want to feel excited by working in leading tech companies.
+Third, I want to feel excited about working in leading tech companies.
 I am fast to learn new technologies and enjoy working in a dynamically changing environment.
 As my major is computer science and software engineering, I can quickly learn the newest innovations in deep learning and machine learning techniques, which can help me to become an advanced data scientist.

 ## 3. Project Plan in Insight <a name="projectplan"></a>